Shepparton High School

 Working for the system

 Shepparton High School is the original public secondary school in Shepparton, Victoria, Australia.
-Established in 1909, it began as Shepparton Agricultural High School, one of 10 agricultural high schools set up in the state of Victoria between 1907 and 1912.
+Established in 1909, it began as Shepparton Agricultural High School.
+It was one of 10 agricultural high schools set up in the state of Victoria between 1907 and 1912.
 Today, the co-educational high school has around 600 students who speak 19 different languages, with 53 students identifying as Koorie (indigenous Australians).

 “I was receiving very limited support from the system vendor, who was slow to respond and made me feel like I was being a nuisance.
 On top of this, the system was very static and inflexible in what it could do,” says Zarina.

-Shepparton is part of a Better Together Alliance of local schools.
-One school in this group was using Accessit Library.
-Zarina also found two other schools in the area were using Accessit, and she was impressed with how enthusiastic they all were about how it performed and how supportive Accessit were to deal with.
+Shepparton is part of a Better Together Alliance of local schools and one school in this group was using Accessit.
+Zarina also found two other schools in the area were using Accessit.
+She was impressed with their enthusiasm over the system’s performance and how supportive Accessit were to deal with.
 “We also wanted a system that was web-based and matched the style and type of searching our students were doing on the internet,” says Zarina.

 The decision came easily

-Working with the school’s IT Manager, Zarina talked to schools in the Better Together Alliance and the region that were using Accessit.
-Zarina also drew on the investigation, experiences and feedback from the Australian Teacher Librarian Network (OZTL) about the library systems they were working with and moving to.
-They quickly decided that Accessit was the system that would best meet all their requirements, and they felt confident that ongoing support wasn’t going to be an issue.
+Working with the school’s IT Manager, Zarina talked to schools that were using Accessit.
+Zarina also drew on the research, experiences and feedback from the Australian Teacher Librarian Network (OZTL) about the library systems they were working with and moving to.
+They quickly decided that Accessit was the system.
+Accessit best met all their requirements, and they felt confident that ongoing support wasn’t going to be an issue.

-But the prospect of undertaking a migration of the school library system was particularly daunting, and Zarina had the expectation that this would be both painful and time consuming.
+But the prospect of undertaking a migration of the school library system was particularly daunting.
+Zarina had the expectation that this would be both painful and time consuming.

 “I thought I would have to be ultra, ultra organized and that I would have lots of preparatory work to do.